jmtilli/rlctrans/README.md

 Because the program is based on nodal analysis, resistance cannot be omitted for voltage sources, capacitors, switches, diodes and transformers.
 However, the resistance can be a small dummy value such as 1 milliohm.
 Inductors may not have a built-in resistance, but you may put a second resistor element in series as the inductor winding resistance.
+Also the resistance of Shockley diodes needs to be modeled as a second resistor element in series, since the Shockley model does not include resistance.

 ## Supported component types: